 State and Territory taxes

-1. State jurisdiction to impose taxes and duties
+1. The authority of individual states to impose taxes and charges

-States and Territories in Australia generally have jurisdiction to impose a tax on various state-based transactions.
+In general, the different states and territories in Australia have the authority to levy a tax on a variety of different state-based transactions.

 2. Stamp duty

-The imposition of stamp duty is not consistent throughout the states, although it is generally imposed at either a fixed rate or at a rate that depends on the value of the transaction.
+The application of stamp duty is not standardized across the states, but in general, it is levied at either a flat rate or a rate that varies with the amount of the transaction being taxed.

-For example, New South Wales imposes stamp duty on transfers of land according to a sliding scale dependent on the value of the real property.
+For instance, the state of New South Wales applies a stamp duty to the transfer of land based on a sliding scale that is determined by the value of the real property being transferred.

 3. Payroll tax